 - Simplify the Claims Process: Ensure the reimbursement process is simple, transparent, and timely from the consumer’s perspective.
 Work closely with your finance department to explore flexible payment options and establish a streamlined process.

-Training for consumer and community involvement is important to ensure you have the right knowledge, skills and mindset to work effectively and respectfully with consumers throughout the research process.
-Here are some opportunities to undertake further training programs in consumer and community involvement:
+Training in consumer and community involvement is essential for developing the knowledge, skills, and mindset needed to work effectively and respectfully with consumers throughout the research process.
+The ‘Resources – Training’ tab includes current online and in-person training offerings.